hbk91/2021StudyNotes/SIE_Prep.md

 - **Delivery vs Payment:** **Pay money before or at the same time** as securities are delivered
 - **Receipt vs Payment:** **Pay money before** securities are delivered

+### Broker Check Disclosures:

+- BDs must provide customers annually Broker-Check website address and info + description of content that customers can access there

 ---

 ### **Titling Accounts:**